kzubrinic/jabref-clean-google-url/README.md

 The patch is tested in last beta JabRef version 2.10.

 In this repository you can find patch file which you can apply on source code in repository (clean-google-url.patch) and in addition two java source files:
-* src/java/net/sf/jabref/FieldTextMenu.java (**changed**)
+* src/java/net/sf/jabref/FieldTextMenu.java ( **changed** )
-* src/java/net/sf/jabref/util/GoogleUrlCleaner.java (**new**)
+* src/java/net/sf/jabref/util/GoogleUrlCleaner.java ( **new** )

 ##Instalation:##

-1 Download JabRef source from http://sourceforge.net/p/jabref/code/ci/master/tree/
+1. Download JabRef source from http://sourceforge.net/p/jabref/code/ci/master/tree/
-2 Apply patch or manually put this files in repository
+2. Apply patch or manually put this files in repository
    * jabref/src/java/net/sf/jabref/FieldTextMenu.java
    * jabref/src/java/net/sf/jabref/util/GoogleUrlCleaner.java
-3 Build JabRef from changed source.
+3. Build JabRef from changed source.

 ##Usage:##